 This first article will introduce a structured way of thinking about the game; in essence what skills affect the outcome of a match.
 I will try to as objectively as possible consider the various player factors that affects a game outcome and introduce concepts that I find useful in thinking about the game.

 The second article will deal with an under discussed topic: the psychology of playing Netrunner, and what I consider to be dos and don’ts when it comes to state-of-mind.
-This article will also try to analyse burnout and provide some guidance on continuing to enjoy the game and to avoid the various pitfalls there can be.
+This article will also try to analyse burnout and tilt and provide some guidance on continuing to enjoy the game and to avoid the various pitfalls there can be.

 The third article will deal with aspects of deck-building and deck-choice, as well as a try to classify the different types of decks there are.
 The purpose of this part will be to establish a general way to describe decks that suit different play-styles, guide you towards your deck of choice, and comment on some things like silver-bullets.

 The fourth article will deal with how to improve as a player.
 Something I feel is way under discussed compared to decks, or cards or ‘the meta’.
 It will be using the concepts introduced earlier to identify play-errors and areas of improvement.
 This article in particular I hope will be helpful for newer players, as well as players who feel like they have a hard time getting better at the game.